imjorge/jenkins-on-flynn/README.md

 Go to http://jenkins.$CLUSTER_DOMAIN and enter the login token.
 Then configure Jenkins.

-Bare in mind that, until Flynn gets permanent volumes, this is ephemeral.
+Bare in mind that, until Flynn gets [persistent volumes](https://github.com/flynn/flynn/issues/2438), this is ephemeral.